 Environmental phenomenon Test specification Test setup Surges on mains power lines and on signal, data and control lines a) 1.0 kV line to line b) 2.0 kV line to earth c) 3 positive and 3 negative surges applied synchronously with AC supply voltage in angles 0°, 90°, 180° and 270°. d) 3 positive and 3 negative surges applied on DC voltage lines and on signal, data and control lines.
-IEC 61000-4-5
+IEC 61000-4-5 connecting the EUT.

-Table 10 - Surges on mains power lines and on signal, data and control lines

-Supplementary information to the file test procedures.
-Object of the test: To verify compliance with the provisions in R 50-1, 5.1.1 under conditions where electrical surges are applied separately to the mains power lines and to the signal, data and control lines (if any), while totalizing - at maximum flowrate - at least Σ{min} (or a time sufficient to complete the test).
-Preconditioning: None required.
-Condition of the EUT: The characteristics of the test generator shall be verified before connecting the EUT.
+Object of the test: To verify compliance with the provisions in R 50-1, 5.1.1 under conditions

+Condition of the EUT: The characteristics of the test generator shall be verified before

 The EUT is connected to the mains power supply and switched on for at least the warm-up time specified by the manufacturer.
 During the test the electrical power supplied to the EUT shall not be switched off.

 Adjust the EUT as close to zero indication as practicable, prior to the test.
-Zero-setting functions shall not be in operation and shall not be adjusted at any time during the test except to reset if a significant fault has occurred.
-Test procedure in brief: The test consists of exposure to surges for which the rise time, pulse width, peak values of the output voltage/current on high/low impendence load and minimum time interval between two successive pulses are defined in IEC 61000-4-5.
+Zero-setting functions shall not be in operation and shall not be adjusted at any time during the test except to reset if a significant fault width, peak values of the output voltage/current on high/low impendence load and minimum time interval between two successive pulses are defined in IEC 61000-4-5.
 The injection network depends on the lines the surge is coupled to and is defined in IEC 61000-4-5.

+Test procedure in brief: The test consists of exposure to surges for which the rise time, pulse

+Test information: Bef

-Test information: Before any test stabilize the EUT under constant environmental conditions.
+Before any test stabilize the EUT under constant environmental conditions.
 Changes in barometric pressure shall be taken into account.
-While totalizing - at maximum flowrate - at least Σ{min} (or a time sufficient to complete the test) record the following with and without the surges: a) date and time; b) temperature; c) relative humidity; d) supply voltage; e) test load; f) indications (as applicable);
+While totalizing - at maximum flowrate - at least $\Sigma{\min}$ (or a time sufficient to complete the test) record the following with and without the surges:

+- a) date and time;

+- b) temperature;

+- c) relative humidity;

+- d) supply voltage;

+- e) test load;

+- f) indications (as applicable);

+i) barometric pressure.

-g) errors;h) functional performance;i) barometric pressure.
-Number of test cycles: At least one test cycle is conducted.
-Maximum allowable variations: The difference between the indication due to the disturbance and the indication without the disturbance (intrinsic error) either shall not exceed the fault specified in R 50-1, 2.4.5.4, or the EUT shall detect and react to a significant fault.
+The difference between the indication due to the disturbance and the indication without the disturbance (intrinsic error) either shall not exceed the fault specified in R 50-1, 2.4.5.4, or the EUT shall detect and react to a significant fault.